 In April 2023, we entered into a purchase agreement ("Lincoln Park Agreement") with Lincoln Park Capital Fund LLC ("Lincoln Park").
 Pursuant to the Lincoln Park Agreement, Lincoln Park has agreed to purchase from us up to an aggregate of \$12.0 million of common stock (upon the terms and subject to the conditions and limitations set forth in the Lincoln Park Agreement) from time to time and at our sole discretion over the 36-month term of the Lincoln Park Agreement.
-During the three months ended September 30, 2023, we sold 12,000 shares of common stock pursuant to the Lincoln Park Agreement, for net proceeds of \$196,167.
-During the nine months ended September 30, 2023, we sold 25,500 shares of common stock pursuant to the Lincoln Park Agreement, for net proceeds of \$450,427.
-Subsequent to September 30, 2023, we did not sell any shares of common stock pursuant to the Lincoln Park Agreement.
+In the year ended December 31, 2023, we sold 25,500 shares of common stock under the Lincoln Park Agreement, for net proceeds of \$450,427.
+Subsequent to December 31, 2023, we did not sell any shares of common stock pursuant to the Lincoln Park Agreement.